mixpanel/mixpanel-php/README.md

 The Official Mixpanel PHP Library
 ============
 This library provides an API to track events and update profiles on Mixpanel.
-By default, events are written using a persistent socket connection.
+By default, events are written using ssl over a persistent socket connection.
 You can contribute your own persistence implementation by creating a Consumer.

 Install with Composer
 ------------